 - Floors / Tile / Hardwood — 111

 Recognize Garage Door Spring Problems when You See Them?

 by John Spivey on May 25, 2015

 Thanks to the power of garage door springs, doors move.
-They might differ in terms of size, wires, end parts, brands and inside diameter but they all have the exact same mission: to move the door.
+They might differ in terms of size, wires, end parts, brands and inside diameter but they all have the same mission: to move the door.
 Some are more flexible than others, some are galvanized and some are oil tempered.
 Though, the movement of their coils ensures the door will go up, stay open and close down nice and easy.
 Extension springs extend as the door closes down and keep their energy hidden till it's time to open the door.
-At this point they contract transferring their movement to the cable, which is pulled over the pulley and opens the door.
+At this point, they contract to transfer their movement to the cable, which is pulled over the pulley and opens the door.
 Instead of extending and contracting, torsion springs create torque as they move around the shaft and transfer their power to the cable drum, which pulls the cable and open the door.

 Keep in mind that springs can be noisy if they're damaged.
 Also remember that cable problems will affect their performance, too.
 So, it's always good to visually check both cables and springs.
-If you see one of the garage door cables off the drum, trust our company in Toronto to fix the problem.
+If you see one of the garage door cables off the drum, trust in professionals to fix the problem.
 If the door doesn't open at all, check the springs.
 You can tell if they're broken.
 And remember: torsion and extension garage door springs repair is dangerous tasks.
 Don't trust your hands even if you have some knowledge!